alnsn/rgph/README.md

 Typing `(cd lib && make)` should work but it may produce unoptimised binaries.
 It's best to set optimisation flags in `CFLAGS` and `CXXFLAGS` variables.
-Some platforms support unaligned loads are they're fast.
-You may want to pass `-DUNALIGNED_READ` when building for those platforms.
+You may also want to pass `-DUNALIGNED_READ` when building on platforms with fast unaligned reads.

 To build a shared library: